SSWConsulting/SSW.Rules.Content/rules/do-you-make-your-team-meetings-easy-to-find/rule.md

 ## Setup - Make the calendar visible to the team
 Before anyone can view and edit the appointment, it needs to be setup correctly to allow editing.

+There are 2 steps:
+1. Add a Channel Calendar
+2. Make the Channel Calendar visible in Microsoft Outlook

 ### Add a Channel Calendar

 1. Go to the **Team | General channel** (or another channel, if you prefer)